-In a world of over-visited tourist attractions, a smart traveler’s bucket list is malleable and changing often.
+In a world of over-visited tourist attractions, a smart traveler’s bucket list is always evolving.
 More travelers than ever are swapping busy Rome for Amman, Mexico for Colombia, and Thailand for Vietnam—opting to see the path less-traveled before the crowds find them.
-Plus, new access and affordability like emerging air routes can also shake up your travel priorities—how many people went to Iceland before WOW air launched its budget flights?
+Plus, new access and affordability like emerging air routes can also shake up your travel priorities.

 New Destinations for Your Bucket List